 ~ Because Buffalo Gap Camp was no longer available, from 2009 through 2011, our Gathering was held at Ramblewood Resort, Darlington, Maryland.

-~ In 2016, and again in 2017, we gathered in Cabin Camp 5 in the Prince William Forest Park (in our Nation’s National Park system) near Triangle, Virginia.
+~ In 2016, 2017, and again in 2018 we gathered in Cabin Camps 2 and 5 in the Prince William Forest Park (in our Nation’s National Park system) near Triangle, Virginia.

 Edward Honnold, a licensed clinical social worker with a practice in Washington, started the Men’s Council.
 After investigating a number of men’s organizations in the Washington area in the mid-1980’s and attending gatherings, such as the annual Minnesota Men’s Conference, Ed organized the first Day for Men in Washington in 1988.
 It featured both Robert Bly and Michael Meade as guest speakers.

 Soon after this, Ed began to hold monthly meetings of the Men’s Council at the Ethical Society of Washington, located on upper 16th Street, NW.
 Ed assembled a planning team of five or six men who developed programs of interest to men, focused mainly on the ideas of mythopoetic men’s movement of which Robert Bly was a well-known advocate.